timothyholmes/mottled-moth-rocks/_drafts/process.md

 Monthly
 * Watch a movie - lore
-* Finish a book - lore
 * Demo a song - creativity

 ## Daily

-Check off your daily routines, review completion rate at the end of each day.
-Great time to do a gratitude log, 3 things you're grateful for and what the intention is for the next day.
+Throughout the day, check off routines you've completed.
+Prioritize knocking out daily tasks and scheduled sessions.

+In the evening, take some time to review how many daily routines were completed.
+Do this at the same time every day to establish a ritual.
+I take a minute to do a short gratitude journal at the end of the day when I do this, and set an intention for the day to come.

-## Weekly, every Sunday
+## Weekly

 Review any notes created during the last week.
 Check in on how well you completed your daily and weekly routines, and schedule some time to complete one or two of the monthly ones before the next weekly review.